Media & Collaborations

 Three women standing close together on a beach at sunset, smiling and holding hands, the two on the right are wearing wigs, with waves in the background.

-Topics I Speak &
+Topics I Speak & Write On

 My work sits at the intersection of hair loss, identity, and visibility.
 I focus on lived experiences that shape how women move through their daily lives.